Quantum Phase Diagram and Spontaneously Emergent Topological Chiral Superconductivity in Doped Triangular-Lattice Mott Insulators: Abstract

 \section{Abstract}

-Topological superconductivity (TSC) is a highly sought-after superconducting state hosting topological order and Majorana excitations.
-In this work, we explore the mechanism to the TSC in the doped Mott insulators with time-reversal symmetry (TRS).
-Through large-scale density matrix renormalization group study of an extended triangular-lattice $t$-$J$ model on the $6$- and $8$-leg cylinders, we identify a $d+id$-wave chiral TSC phase with spontaneous TRS breaking, which is characterized by a Chern number $C=2$ and quasi-long-range superconducting order.
-We map out the quantum phase diagram with tuning the next-nearest-neighbor (NNN) electron hopping and spin interaction.
-In the weaker NNN-coupling regime, a charge stripe phase coexisting with strong spin fluctuations and fluctuating superconductivity is revealed.
-The TSC emerges in the intermediate-coupling regime, which has a transition to a $d$-wave superconducting phase at larger NNN couplings.
-The emergence of the TSC is driven by geometrical frustrations and hole dynamics, which suppress spin correlation and charge order, leading to a topological quantum phase transition.
+The topological superconducting state is a highly sought-after quantum state hosting topological order and Majorana excitations.
+In this work, we explore the mechanism to realize the topological superconductivity (TSC) in the doped Mott insulators with time-reversal symmetry (TRS).
+Through large-scale density matrix renormalization group study of an extended triangular-lattice $t$-$J$ model on the six- and eight-leg cylinders, we identify a $d+id$-wave chiral TSC with spontaneous TRS breaking, which is characterized by a Chern number $C=2$ and quasi-long-range superconducting order.
+We map out the quantum phase diagram by tuning the next-nearest-neighbor (NNN) electron hopping and spin interaction.
+In the weaker NNN-coupling regime, we identify a pseudogaplike phase with a charge stripe order coexisting with fluctuating superconductivity, which can be tuned into $d$-wave superconductivity by increasing the doping level and system width.
+The TSC emerges in the intermediate-coupling regime, which has a transition to a $d$-wave superconducting phase with larger NNN couplings.
+The emergence of the TSC is driven by geometrical frustrations and hole dynamics which suppress spin correlation and charge order, leading to a topological quantum phase transition.